bradfordcondon/divseek-canada-portal/README.md

 ## Running the Docker-Compose Build

-It is recommended to first start the databases.
+It is recommended to first start the databases (first making sure that you are in the root project directory for the code):

 ```
+cd /opt/divseekcanada/divseek-canada-portal
 docker-compose up -d apollo_db chado # Launches the database containers
 ```